The quintessential FP&A glossary.

 Activity-Based Costing (ABC)

-Activity-based costing is a method of assigning costs, typically within manufacturing organizations, to products, services, or customers based on the activities that go into them and the resources consumed by those activities.
+Activity-based costing is a method of assigning costs, typically within manufacturing organisations, to products, services or customers based on the activities that go into them and the resources consumed by those activities.

 Activity-Based Planning (ABP)